Smart Bedroom Guide: How to Create a Calm, Sleep-Friendly Space with Smart Lighting

 • Switch to warm tones only during evening hours

-• Avoid overhead lights after sunset
+• Avoid bright overhead lights late at night

 • Use low-level accent lighting for nighttime movement